ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

    No. {{?RFC6585}} defines the `429` status code and we use it just as an example of a throttled request, that could instead use even `403` or whatever status code.
-   The goal of this specification is to standardize the name and semantic of three ratelimit fields widely used on the internet.
+   The goal of this specification is to standardize the name and semantic of three RateLimit header fields widely used on the internet.
 Stricter relations with status codes or error response payloads would impose behaviors to all the existing implementations making the adoption more complex.